Dhruvpamnani/Police-Garage-qb-menu/README.md

-# QBCore-Nopixel-Inspired-Police-Garage
+# Police Garage with target

-Add this to bt-target
+Add this to qb-target

     local peds = {
         `ig_trafficwarden`,